robske110/IDDataLogger/docs/docker.md

 ```

 Further environment variables available are the same as defined in [config.md](docs/config.md).
 The environment variable
-names for the configuration options will be all UPPERCASE with hyphens and dots replaced by underscores.
+names for the configuration options will be all UPPERCASE with hyphens and dots replaced by underscores and prefixed
+with `IDDATALOGGER`.
-(For example `logging.debug-enable` becomes `LOGGING_DEBUG_ENABLE`)
+(For example `logging.debug-enable` becomes `IDDATALOGGER_LOGGING_DEBUG_ENABLE`)

 After creating the .env file the last command to execute is `docker compose up`.